hanzalakhan809/User_Profile_Mobilicis_India_Pvt_Ltd_Assignment/README.md

 1. Upload photo feature not implemented using cloudinary (updated soon)
 2. By default there is dummy data uses as a intial state for myProfileData so if your internet slow down and you focely reload the page you can can se maybe dummy data for mliseconds.
+3. In login/signup uncontrolled form is used through use form hook for error handling so there is minor bug on focusing on input field.
+It can be fixed through Controller provided by use form hook or convert it into controlled form.